sharpenedblade/sharpenedblade.github.io/content/articles/how-to-build-edk2-with-gcc-12.md

 description: How to build tianocore on a modern linux system.
 ---

+# How to build EDK2 with GCC 12

 EDK2 (tianocore) is a UEFI reference implementation that is almost entirely FOSS.
 Sadly, the documentation is _lacking_, and building it on modern systems takes a lot of trial and error.
 The easiest method was to use a Ubuntu 16.06 container, but a new build system was fully adopted a few months ago.
 This made it much easier to build, although the docs are still wrong in a few places.
 After looking at the new CI code, I managed to get a working build on a fresh Fedora 37 install.

 ## Setting Up the Build Environment